 We underline the important role and comparative advantage of an adequately resourced, relevant, coherent, efficient and effective UN system in supporting the achievement of the SDGs and sustainable development.
-We express our support for the ongoing process on the longer-term positioning of the UN development system in the context of this Agenda.
+We express our support for the ongoing process on the longer-term positioning of the United Nations development system in the context of this Agenda, while stressing the importance of strengthened national ownership and leadership at country level.

 Follow-up and review

 Our Governments have the primary responsibility for follow-up and review, at the national, regional and global levels, in relation to the progress made in implementing the Goals and targets over the coming fifteen years.
-We will provide for systematic follow-up and review at the various levels of accountability, including as set out in this Agenda and the Addis Ababa Action Agenda.
-The High Level Political Forum will be responsible for the global follow-up and review processes.
+To support accountability to our citizens, we will provide for systematic follow-up and review at the various levels, as set out in this Agenda and the Addis Ababa Action Agenda.
+The High Level Political Forum will have the central role in overseeing follow-up and review at the global level.

 Indicators are being developed to assist this work.
 Quality, accessible, timely and reliable disaggregated data will be needed to help with the measurement of progress and to ensure that no one is left behind.
 Such data is key to decision-making.
 Data and information from existing reporting mechanisms should be used where possible.
-We also recognize the need for broader measures of progress to complement gross domestic product (GDP).
 We agree to intensify our efforts to strengthen statistical capacities in developing countries, particularly African countries, least developed countries, landlocked developing countries, small island developing states and middle-income countries.
+We are committed to developing broader measures of progress to complement gross domestic product (GDP).

 A call for action to change our world